Website Privacy Notice

 This Privacy Notice applies to the Websites, and Barnes & Thornburg’s collection, use, disclosure, and protection of your data.
 It does not apply to third party websites, applications, or services.
 Before accessing, using, or interacting with the Websites you should carefully review the terms and conditions of this Privacy Notice.

-By accepting our Privacy Notice and Terms of Service, you are confirming that you have read and understand these policies, including how and why we use your information.
+By accepting our Privacy Notice, you are confirming that you have read and understand these policies, including how and why we use your information.
 If you don’t want us to collect or process your personal information in the ways described in this Privacy Notice, you should not use the Websites.

 The Websites are not directed to children under the age of 18.
 You may not use the Websites if you are under the age of 18.
 If you are under the age of 18, you should not provide any information on our Websites.